 - Recommend changes in your diet, how to use laxatives and stool softeners, special exercises, lifestyle changes, and other special techniques to retrain your bowel.

 - Follow you closely to make sure the program works for you.

 - Tissue death (necrosis) or rectal tissue injury

 A fecal impaction is a large lump of dry, hard stool that stays stuck in the rectum.
-It is most often seen in patients with long-term constipation.
+It is most often seen in people who are constipated for a long time.

-Constipation is when you are not passing stool as often as you normally do.
+Constipation is when you are not passing stool as often or as easily as is normal for you.
 Your stool becomes hard and dry, and it is difficult to pass.

 Fecal impaction often occurs in people who have had constipation for a long time and have been using laxatives.
 The problem is even more likely when the laxatives are stopped suddenly.
 The muscles of the intestines forget how to move stool or feces on their own.